 Here’s a roundup of software that will take your photos and a GPS tracklog and marry them together to geotag your photos.

-Lightroom might be the most popular one-stop image management and image processing app, but it’s not the only option.
-Here are some apps to look at if you’re after an alternative to Lightroom.
+Lightroom is the most popular one-stop image management and image processing app, but it’s not the only option.
+Here are some apps worth looking at if you’re after an alternative to Lightroom.

 TurboCollage for Mac is a great option for creating photo collages, whether it’s for a photo book, a print, or your Facebook Cover Photo.